Media

 Managing Food Allergies in the School Tuckshop

-Last week was Food Allergy Week, an awareness week by Allergy & Anaphylaxis Australia (A&AA) and the National Allergy Council to promote understanding of food allergy to help protect those at risk by educating and supporting both people with food allergy and anyone that serves them food.
+Food Allergy Week is an awareness week by Allergy & Anaphylaxis Australia (A&AA) and the National Allergy Council to promote understanding of food allergy to help protect those at risk by educating and supporting both people with food allergy and anyone that serves them food.

 A survey found 98% of people living with allergies felt anxious and stressed when it came to eating out, and their parents or caregivers, believe it would be easier to tell people about their food allergy if there was ‘more food service training’ on food allergies (86%) and ‘if food service staff asked about allergies’ more proactively (80%).
 In most cases, those not wanting to speak up about their allergy did not want to be a burden or draw attention to themselves.
 And among the under 18’s, the main barrier was embarrassment.